Keyword Research Tools for Website SEO

 Keyword Position Checker is a tool used to detect the position of a website or URL in the search engine (particularly, Google) for a given keyword as per competing with other websites for the same keyword.

 In the end, a key comes down to understanding your ideal customer.
 Put yourself in your targeted audience’s shoes.
 If you were in their place, what keywords would you use to find what you’re looking for?
 That’s a very good place to start.
+Alternatively, you may also use this free keyword rank checker tool from SureOak.

 - LISTEN TO THE PODCAST!
 This is just a sample of the goods I deliver to help you get on track, think through your key online changes and what you need to do this year to succeed.